When and How to Use 20mhz vs 40mhz vs 80mhz

 Channel Bandwidth for 5GHz

-5GHz is the frequency, not all the networks have, due to the less amount of non-overlapping channels.
+5GHz is the frequency not all the networks have due to the less amount of non-overlapping channels.
 There is always a threat of channel interference when working with 5GHz.
 This frequency can work well with the 40MHz channel and 20MHz channel, but the problem remains the congestion.
 If that problem is cut through, 5GHz is a much faster frequency than 2.4GHz and works well with networks.

 About 160MHz

-To conclude all the discussion about which channel bandwidth to use, and which frequency to use with that channel bandwidth, depends on the needs and circumstances.
-If your operation requires a higher data transfer and you go for the 40MHz or 80MHz channel bandwidth, other conditions should be met as well.
-Otherwise, you will become the victim of congestion and face network interference.
-Which will make your operations worse.
 So, the basic idea is to find a combination of channel bandwidth and frequency but with keeping the conditions and circumstances in mind.
 You can go with the 20MHz channel with a frequency of 2.4GHz, the most suitable with no threat of congestion.
 If the data transfer rate is that bigger problem, you can go for a 40MHz channel with 2.4GHz frequency, as it will have enough non-overlapping channels.

-Talk to our experts for more information.
+Talk to our experts for more information on Microsoft Training for you and your team!

 Top Courses in Cisco